hpssjellis/bash-android-cloud9/README.md

 What is really happening(longer version):

-Use cloud 9 https://c9.io to istall this repository then run setup.sh
+Use cloud 9 https://c9.io to install this repository then run setup.sh

 bash setup.sh